 Be sure that the Inspector is a certified member of a nationally recognized Home Inspection organization.
 These organizations require continuing education for the Home Inspector to remain certified, so you know the inspector is keeping up to date with changes.
 If a Home Inspector is not a member of an organization, it is very likely he is not qualified.

-We are certified in good standing with InterNACHI (International Association of Certified Home Inspectors) in addition to being a certified graduate of the Carson Dunlop Home Inspection College.
+John Vandermeer CMI is a certified member in good standing with InterNACHI (International Association of Certified Home Inspectors) in addition to being a certified graduate of the Carson Dunlop Home Inspection College.

 4. How long will the inspection take?